 In any consignment, all cylinders charged during one work-shift from one charging manifold shell be grouped together to constitute a lot.

-C-1.2 The number of cylinders to be selected from each lot shall depend on lot size and shall be obtained from col 3 of Table 13 for the corresponding lot size in col 2.
+C-1.2 The number of cylinders to be selected from each lot shall depend on lot size and shall be obtained from col (3) of Table 13 for the corresponding lot size in col (2).

 C-1.3 These cylinders shall be selected at random and in order to ensure the randomness of selection, the procedure specified in IS 4905 shall be followed.
 In case it is not available, following procedure shall be adopted: